 Envy’s mechanisms always involve an automatic splitting into polar extremes: idealization and devaluation.
 These evaluations dynamically shift and create confusion.

-What had occurred before midlife becomes idealized and mourned; what is about to happen in older age is devalued as a "downhill" journey.
+What had occurred before midlife becomes idealized and mourned; what is about to happen in older age can become devalued as a "downhill" journey.

 Midlife Transition as Opportunity for Further Transformation

 A healthy perspective in lifecycle considerations is awareness of the reality of change, transition, and opportunities for advancement.
-Perhaps, the very reframing of the term “midlife crisis” to midlife transition is a first step toward reconfiguring a mindset from harsh splitting toward gradual transformation.
+Perhaps, the very reframing of the term “midlife crisis” to midlife transition is a first step toward reconfiguring a mindset from harsh splitting toward an opportunity for gradual transformation.

 Acting on these realizations with pause, poise, and persistence brings a refinement to one’s emotional, cognitive, and spiritual/existential self.
 Relationships with others, society, and culture takes on new meaning.
 Midlife crisis now is experienced as a midlife transition.
-This becomes an expectant transition to new adventures, new hopes, and new dreams.
+This can become an expectant transition to new adventures, new hopes, and new dreams---for oneself and one's loved ones who help to make life so meaningful.